tiaratc/Artist-Management-Program-in-Music-Festival/README.md

 	5. Check for Conflicts
 		The program checks if any group or member has overlapping shows at the same time.
 This helps avoid scheduling problems.

-##Tools and Libraries Used
+## Tools and Libraries Used

 	•	Tabulate: Displays show information in a clear table format.
 	•	Colorama & Termcolor: Adds color to prompts and messages, making the app easier to use.
 	•	PyInputPlus: Ensures safe and correct input from users.

-##How to Use
+## How to Use

 	1. Login: The app has two roles: Admin and Regular.
-Admins can do everything (add, view, update, delete shows, and check conflicts), while Regular users can only view shows and check for conflicts.
+Admins require password, while Regular users don't need a password and can be accessed by anyone with the program.
 	2. Menu: Admin users can add, view, update, delete shows, and check for conflicts.
 Regular users can only view shows and check for conflicts.

-##Real-World Inspiration
+## Real-World Inspiration

 This project is based on my experience managing music festivals, where hundreds of artists perform over several days in lots of different stages.
 The program helps prevent conflicts in the schedule and makes event planning smoother and easier.